stuti-006/UNICAMP/README.md

-# 🎓 Campus Karma Hub
+# 🎓 UNICAMP

-Campus Karma Hub is a modern, full-stack campus management and community platform designed to bridge the gap between students, administration, and campus life.
+UNICAMP is a modern, full-stack campus management and community platform designed to bridge the gap between students, administration, and campus life.
 It streamlines event management, professional networking, and student interactions through a sleek, unified interface.

 ## 🚀 Features